 What is a Tree Pruning Sealer?

-A tree pruning sealer is a specially designed waterproof product that is applied, or “painted,” onto the exposed cut on a limb or tree branch after pruning.
+A tree pruning sealer is a specially designed waterproof product that is applied via aerosol spray or painted on with a brush.
+It is used for the exposed cut on a limb or tree branch after pruning.
 For many, many years — and still to this day in some cases — people were told by an arborist that tree wounds had to be covered with a sealant.

-A tree pruning sealer is a bandage of sorts meant to cover the wound.
+A tree pruning sealant is a bandage of sorts meant to cover the wound.
 How does this “bandage” help a tree to heal?
 The packaging makes a few claims:

 - Aids in the healing of pruning cuts